MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. On the Would you like to open the cloned repository dialog, select **Open**, and then select **Yes, I trust the authors**.

-#### Task 2: Create a WebAPI app and publish to a GitHub repository
+#### Task 2: Create a .NET app and sync to your Azure DevOps repository

-Complete the following steps to create an app.
+Complete the following steps to create a .NET app and sync to your Azure DevOps repository.

 1. On the Visual Studio Code Terminal menu, select **New Terminal**.